Baasim-Ahmed/Baasim-Ahmed/README.md

 - 👋 Hi, I’m @Baasim-Ahmed
-- 👀 I’m interested in Cybersecurity
+- 👀 I’m interested in DevOps and Cloud
-- 🌱 I’m currently learning Data Structures and Algorithms
+- 🌱 I’m currently learning DBMS and Algorithms
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : ahmedbaasim287@gmail.com